We adore base-model cars like this 1957 Chevrolet 150.

 ISSUE #5 Limited Supply

-ISSUE #6 Limited Supply
+ISSUE #6 SOLD OUT

 Three new sections make this issue a must-read edition.
 For American car enthusiasts it profiles a 1914 Regal, 1929 Roosevelt, an unrestored 1950 Ford Businesss Coupe, a 1949 Oldsmobile woody wagon, a 1960 Chrysler 300F under restoration, and a sensational 1962 Pontiac 421 Super Duty Catalina, plus a 1989 Lincoln.
 Foreign car buffs will want to read about the rarely seen 1934 BMW, a one-off 1936 A.C.
 Doctor’s Coupe, coachbuilt 1937 Delahayes, an all-original 1954 Daimler Conquest Roadster, an East German-built 1954 EMW, a very pretty 1962 Abarth, a 1964 Austin-Healey Sebring Sprite, a one-owner 1967 Volvo 122S from South Africa, and a 1969 VW Karmann-Ghia.
 Plus factory-customized 1955-’56 Chevrolet Nomads, 1932 Studebaker artwork , and a look at the beginning of Detroit’s streamlined era.
 All of this and more in this jam-packed issue that you won’t want to miss.